sergeresko/xcheck/xreadme.txt

 3.	an arbitrary sequence of alphanumeric characters
 		(a concise description)

-Good test names are, for example:
+Examples of good test names:
 	B_percent	(a basic test for "%%" conversion)
 	Hf_1e150	(a hard test for "%f" that checks such numbers as 10^150) U_2stars	(a test for "%**", which is undefined by the standard) Xs_wide		(an extra test for "%ls")
-	M_xlogin	(a test with various stuff by <xlogin> who was too lazy to classify his/her test cases and give them appropriate names) Bad test names are, for example:
+	M_xlogin	(a test with various stuff by <xlogin> who was too lazy to classify his/her test cases and give them appropriate names) Examples of bad test names:
 	test001
 	qweqweqwe

-This naming strategy allows, for example, to invoke all basic tests by running "./x -B" or all tests for "%e" by running "./x -Xe" (see lines 63-65).
+This naming strategy allows to invoke all basic tests by simply running "./x -B" or all tests for "%e" by running "./x -Xe" (see lines 63-65).
 You might have already guessed that "./x -" would execute all available tests.

 NOTE:	For the purposes of nice formatting, test names should be no longer
-		than 15 characters.
+		than 16 characters.